martinpoljak/qrpc/README.md

 but it can be changed by setting `:max_jobs => <number>` to `#listen!` or `#start_listening`.

+The `#precall` and `#postcall` handlers are supported on the API class called if API responds to them.
+Currently, they don't receive any parameters and are intended for simple call initialization only.

 Reponse will be put to the same queue server, to queue named `qrpc-<client identifier>-output`, with structure described above.